JSONhilder/dotfiles/README.md

 ```
 cd ~ && ./dotfiles/system_install.sh
 ```
-*The script will install the following:*
+*The script will prompt for install of following:*

     - Git
     - make